xianlinbox/daily_practise/aws-solution-architect/security.md

 WAF can configure geo match/ipset to allow/block
 WAF ACL log can sent to cloudwatch, S3, Firehose.

+A web access control list (web ACL) gives you fine-grained control over all of the HTTP(S) web requests that your protected resource responds to.
+You can protect Amazon CloudFront, Amazon API Gateway, Application Load Balancer, and AWS AppSync resources.

 ## AWS Inspector

 an automated vulnerability management service that continually scans Amazon Elastic Compute Cloud (EC2) and container workloads for software vulnerabilities and unintended network exposure.